 Additionally, your dietitian can help determine if counting calories will be a helpful strategy for your specific goals and lifestyle.

 For some, estimating portions or following a plate diagram may be more helpful than tracking every bite.
+For others, practicing mindful eating may be more productive.
 More importantly, your dietitian can make sure that you’re consuming enough calories to prevent malnutrition while simultaneously working to achieve your goals.

 6. How can I get my family to eat more vegetables?